The best of Phuket islands

 Some important notes about Rang Yai I want you to consider!

 1. In the past months, Rang Yai has entered the catalog on some popular speedboat companies itinerary, as they like to bring guests to this little island during larger itineraries tours, such as, for example, James Bond island. (the same situation happening with Naka island too).

 Why do I like to point this out?

-2. Because if you decide to spend the all day on the island catching a long tail boat from Laem Hin Pier, you better go for it at early morning, so you will have many hours on the island with fewer tourists around, as most of the companies bring here their guests at the end of their itineraries, always after 2 PM or 3 PM. (you can reach this Pier very easily with scooter or car, there is as well a very large parking space at the Pier, so you do not have to worry about parking at all!)
+2. Because if you decide to spend the all day on the island catching a long tail boat from Laem Hin Pier, you better go for it at early morning, so you will have many hours on the island with fewer tourists around, as most of the companies bring here their guests at the end of their itineraries, always after 2 PM or 3 PM.

 3. Remember, before you pick a day and a time to go, to check the level of the tides on a dedicated website.
 The tides offset is really high in Phang Nha bay and nearby Phuket island, so the beach and the shore will completely change during the day!
 You definitely want to spend most of your time on the island during the high tide hours!

 Laem Hin Pier on the map!
 Catch a longtail boat from here to Rang Yai island is very easy, as you arrive at the Pier many locals will approach you offering the lift.
 Usually, they are all sitting and waiting for customers near the parking lot.

 Naka Noi Island has only one small village on its west side, but the island transforms from a fishing village to a fairly exclusive resort located in a very short space of time.

 Most of the beaches on Naka Noi Island are wide and sandy, and the views across Phang Nga Bay amaze along its eastern shores.